- Describe reflective supervision as a tool to prevent child abuse and neglect.

 - Advocate for staff .
 You know how hard your staff work every day.
 Be an advocate for them and their needs.
 Find the resources that can help them grow and recover from difficult situations.

 A great deal of work has been done on reflective supervision by a number of national and federal organizations.
-In this activity, you will explore resources available to help you learn more about reflective supervision.
-Download the Reflective Supervision Resource Guide.
-Visit each website and make notes about resources that might be valuable for your work.
+To learn more about reflective supervision, explore the different resources listed in the Reflective Supervision Resource Guide, As you visit each website make notes about resources that might be valuable for your work.

-Here you can find a short paper on Reflective Supervision produced by the Office of Head Start.
+Here you can find a short paper on reflective supervision produced by the Office of Head Start.
 Although it was designed for Head Start staff, the principles and concepts are relevant to everyone who works with children and youth.
-Download and print the Reflective Supervision Paper below and use it as a resource for yourself or to share with colleagues.
+Download it as a resource for yourself or to share with colleagues.

-Zero to Three (2013).
+Zero to Three.
+(2013).
 Three Building Blocks of Reflective Supervision.
 Excerpted from Parlakian, R. (2001).
 Look, listen, and learn: Reflective supervision and relationship-based work.
-Washington, D.C: ZERO TO THREE.
-Accessible from http://www.zerotothree.org/about-us/areas-of-expertise/reflective-practice-program-development/three-building-blocks-of-reflective-supervision.html
+Washington, D.C: ZERO TO THREE. https://www.zerotothree.org/resource/three-building-blocks-of-reflective-supervision/